Constraints on dark energy from TDCOSMO & SLACS lenses: Conclusions

 In this work, I presented the first constraints on the equation of state of dark energy from the seven TDCOSMO lenses plus 33 SLACS lenses using the hierarchical likelihood provided by TDCOSMO.
 I wrote an external likelihood package for the \texttt{Cobaya} software, making this likelihood readily available for public use in combination with other cosmological likelihoods and theory codes.

-I replicated the original TDCOSMO results in a $\Lambda$CDM cosmology and then explored two extended cosmologies, finding that the TDCOSMO + SLACS data was not able to place strong constraints on the equation of state of dark energy, obtaining only upper bounds on $w$, $w_0$ and $w_a$.
-The bounds I obtained all implied the presence of a phantom dark energy component, $w<-1$.
+I replicated the original TDCOSMO results in a $\Lambda$CDM cosmology and then explored two extended cosmologies, finding that the TDCOSMO + SLACS data was not able to place strong constraints on the equation of state of dark energy, obtaining only \nhttwo{weak} upper \nht{limits} on $w$, $w_0$ and $w_a$.
+The \nht{constraints} I obtained all implied the presence of a phantom dark energy component, $w<-1$, \nht{at 68\% confidence}.

 The use of the TDCOSMO likelihood in combination with the Planck 2018 likelihood, BAO data and the Pantheon SNIa catalogue yielded more precise constraints, with all the dark energy equation of state parameters consistent with a cosmological constant, $w=-1$.
 I computed the $\Delta \chi^2$ to evaluate the fit of each model, finding no preference for the extended cosmologies over the $\Lambda$CDM case.